-She informed me they would need to assess Will and I couldn’t be present.
-Will and I have a great relationship with his consultant, she assured me it would all be fine.
+She informed me they would need to assess James and I couldn’t be present.
+James and I have a great relationship with his consultant, she assured me it would all be fine.

 At risk are you having a laugh, he’s one of the best cared for boys alive!
 She said Christine you need to stay calm, I said I know but I can feel myself getting more and more frustrated.